Wednesday, April 1st, 2020

 As we move through the time of COVID-19, many people are losing their incomes.
 This may be temporary or permanent, and many are unsure of when they will regain their income.
 Not only that, but it can feel burdensome to take on debt now that the future looks so unsure.
 If you feel that you need to take on credit card debt right now, do so judiciously.
 You will have to pay back your debts in the future.
 If you are unsure of whether to dip into your investments or take on debt to cover your current expenses, we can help you have a conversation to decide what the best move is for you.

 Postponing a retirement or estate planning decision does not always reflect caution or contemplation.
 Sometimes, it reflects a lack of knowledge or confidence.
-Worry and fear are the emotions clouding the picture.
+Emotions affecting your money decisions can often be the root cause, with worry and fear clouding the picture.
 What clears things up?
 What makes these decisions easier?
 Communication with financial professionals.
 When the investor or saver recognizes a lack of understanding, shares his or her need to know with a financial professional, and asks for assistance, certainty can replace ambiguity.